Mauricio Dubon Player Props: Astros vs. Mets

 Mauricio Dubon At The Plate

-- Dubon is hitting .289 with 14 doubles, a triple, three home runs and eight walks.
+- Dubon has 14 doubles, a triple, three home runs and eight walks while batting .289.

-- He ranks 21st in batting average, 109th in on base percentage, and 108th in slugging among qualifying hitters in MLB action.

-- Dubon has picked up a hit in 75.4% of his 57 games this year, with more than one hit in 31.6% of those games.
+- Among qualified hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks 108th, and he is 107th in the league in slugging.

 - Dubon has driven in a run in 13 games this season (22.8%), including two games with multiple runs batted in.